nonetrix/nixdots/README.md

          |_____|
 ```

-# WARNING
-## This is extrememly WIP and mostly intended for myself and my hardware e.g. having a NVIDIA GPU, this may change however.

 ## TODO:
 - Look into if statements for things like enabling NVIDIA GPU monitor on the status bar, propritery software etc.
 - Move to flakes
 - Write config for server and phone via termux fork
-- Add install instructions
-- Actually test it
 - Organize code
 - Generally clean code
 - Check that comment style is consistent e.g. same wording